alyshiak/ig9863450/README.md

 A webpage which generates a meme by using one AI to generate an image and another AI to generate text.

 ## Authors
-Zafar Ahmed
-Alyshia Kandler
-Callum Mackintosh
+Zafar Ahmed, Alyshia Kandler, Callum Mackintosh